DanversKara/Cloudflare-Fail-Over/README.md

 Schedule:Every minute View events
 Next:Thu, 12 Mar 2026 00:54:00

+20. under Domains & Routes click on +Add then Zone is the default domain, then Route enter your domain DO NOT ADD /* then Failure Mode click on FAIL OPEN (PROCEED)
-20. go disconnect connection to live server/domain and after 1 minute go see if backup server is live from fail over.
+21. go disconnect connection to live server/domain and after 1 minute go see if backup server is live from fail over.